Click here to see a video of innovative computing technologies being used in a Junior school

 Consultants who helped devise the clubs

 Paul has been an ICT leader at several primary schools for over 15 years.
-He is a Google certified teacher and has won many awards for innovative use of new technologies.
+He is a Google certified teacher and has won many awards for the innovative use of new technologies.
 Notable awards were from London Grid for Learning (LGfL), BBC TV and the House of Commons.
-He has lead many computer training sessions for teachers in his local authority.
-He has specialist knowledge in teaching programming and all aspects of filming and editing video in a range of formats.
-Paul is a specialist computing teacher introducing the latest emerging technologies in to schools.
+He has led many computer training sessions for teachers in his local authority.
+He has a specialist knowledge of teaching programming and all aspects of filming and editing video in a range of formats.
+Paul is a specialist computing teacher introducing the latest emerging technologies into schools.

 Mike illuminated the way for all of us.
 His CV is in present tense as he was.

 Following a career with British Telecom in developing Digital Telephone exchanges and specialised equipment, Mike left to pursue a career in education.
 He became ICT trainer and network support officer in Bexley Council.
 He was appointed Development Manager for the ICT group in the council and managed the introduction of LGfL networking to schools and libraries.
 Mike currently develops micro computers and other innovative resources for use in the advancement of coding in the classroom.
 He is a specialist in installing and operating Minecraft servers in schools.
 He has the knowledge and skills to appraise a curriculum network and advise on optimising its capabilities.
 Mike holds a BSc in Electronic Engineering, a MSc in Distributed Computing and a PGCE, all from the University of Greenwich.